amomen9/PostgreSQL/Backup/systemd Backup Automation/patroni.md

-# simple systemd Backup Automation (A typical cluster like Patroni with a VIP)
+# systemd Backup Automation (A typical cluster like Patroni with a VIP)

 The systemd backup automation plan is a simple plan composed of a service template with two